-Image 17.
-Design feature or unnecessary obstacle?)
+Image 18.
+Handrail or barrier?
+Design feature or unnecessary obstacle?

 Cul de Sacs should be avoided where possible, and layouts should accommodate emergency and waste collection vehicles without compromising a sense of place.
 Design and layout should eliminate or at a minimum reduce the need for emergency or waste collection vehicles to reverse.